 Linitis Plastica

-Linitis plastica, also known as gastric scirrhous carcinomaA cancer that begins in the skin or in tissue that covers our inside body organs., is a very rare form of stomach cancer that is classified as a form of gastric adenocarcinomaa cancer that grows in gland tissue.
+Linitis plastica, also known as gastric scirrhous carcinomacancer arising from tissues that line organs, is a very rare form of stomach cancer that is classified as a form of gastric adenocarcinomacancer arising from mucus-producing glands in organs.
 It develops in the lining of the stomach and spreads to the muscles of the stomach wall, making it thick, hard and rubbery.
 Once this occurs, the stomach can’t hold as much food, and doesn’t move as much as it should during digestion.
 Linitis plastica is often aggressive, and may not have as good of a prognosis as other stomach cancers.

 Gastric Lymphomas